psimatis/Mancala-AI/README.md

 ### Minimax Parameters
 1. **depth** (int): The maximum depth of the game tree that the algorithm will explore.

-## Observations/Todo
-* The training of the Tournament Genetic Algorithm is unstable.
-I assume it is sometimes stuck in local minima.
-* Add more AI opponents (e.g., DQN).
-* I still beat all the AIs, if someone can give me a challenging AI I will appreciate it.

 ## References
 [^1]: Mancala: https://en.wikipedia.org/wiki/Mancala